-- Thirty-nine (39) General BMP inspections with deficiencies noted and maintenance required; - Forty-six (46) failed General BMP Inspections requiring Re-inspection; - One (1) Written Warning; and, - Four (4) Notice of Violation (NOV) Letters.
+- Thirty-one (31) General BMP inspections with deficiencies noted and maintenance required; - Twenty-four (24) failed General BMP Inspections requiring Re-inspection; and, - Seven (7) Notice of Violation (NOV) Letters.

-A copy of the enforcement actions is provided in Appendix C.
+A copy of the inspection and enforcement action summary is provided in Appendix C.